KennispuntTwente/KWALLM/README.md

 3. Open the app in your browser (at `http://localhost:3838`)

-The pre-built container does not have a specific LLM provider configured, but users can implement an LLM provider themselves while using it (any OpenAI-compatible API from [Ollama](https://ollama.com)).
+The pre-built container does not have a specific LLM provider configured, but users can implement an LLM provider themselves while using it (any OpenAI-compatible API or [Ollama](https://ollama.com)).

 Note that if you run Ollama on your own machine (i.e., not in the Docker container of this app), the endpoint `localhost:11434` will not work correctly (because that is a reference within the container).